dustinzeng008/Knowing-Campus/README.md

 ## Knowing-Campus
 ###1.
-IntroductionKnowing campus is used to help student solve different campus problems, it includes six modules:
+Introduction<hr>Knowing campus is used to help student solve different campus problems, it includes six modules:
 <li>Mobile Library:
 > In this module, student can search books and view the details of the book they searched.
 What’s more, student can check their borrow list and receive dealine alert message.</li><li>Blackboard:
 >> In this module, the system will import the course table for every student, and student can look the details (such as syllabus & homework) of this course.</li><li>Campus BBS: